DHTMLX/docs-spreadsheet/docs/svelte_integration.md

 The instructions are the following:

-1. Copy the Spreadsheet package into some local directory.
+1. Copy the Spreadsheet package into some local directory inside the project
-2. In the project directory run the command below replacing *spreadsheet-local-package-path* with the actual path, e.g.:
+2. In the project directory run the command below (replace the path to the Spreadsheet package with the actual one):

 ~~~
 npm install ./spreadsheet_5.1.0_enterprise